actfong/docker-workshop/README.md

 For our Hello World exercise, we will run NGINX in a docker container.

 GOALS:
-- Verify that it's running (index.html and 50x.html get served)
+- Verify that our containers are running (hence *index.html* and *50x.html* get served)
-- Mount volume from your host machine, to serve your own index.html and 50x.html
+- Mount volume from your host machine, to serve your own *index.html* and *50x.html*

 Commands to run
 ```
-docker pull nginx                 # to pull the nginx image from docker hub
+docker pull nginx:latest            # pull the nginx image (tagged with 'latest') from docker hub
 docker images                       # show the list of images available on your machine
-docker run -p 80:80 nginx:latest  # run your nginx image, port forward 80 to 80.
+docker run -p 80:80 nginx:latest    # run the nginx image your just pulled, port forward 80 to 80.
-# In my case, the image was tagged with latest, your tag might be different.

 ```

 Now check localost on your browser http://localhost/ and http://localhost/50x.html

 In case you are running `docker-machine`, get the ip with `docker-machine ip {machine-name}` (without the curly brackets).

+Then open another tab and try out some of the following commands:
 ```
 docker ps                                # (-a) check the running/exited containers
 docker stop {container_id}               # stop running container
 docker restart {container_id}            # restart running container
-docker exec -it {container_id} sh   # grab a shell
+docker exec -it {container_id} /bin/sh   # grab a shell to execute commands in a container
 docker rm {container_id}                 # remove running container
 ```

+Now that you have familiarized with some commands related to *containers*, we will proceed to serve our own static files with nginx.

+First, stop your running container, either by `ctrl+c` in the terminal running you nginx or execute `docker stop {container_id}` in another tab.

-Create your own index.html and 50x.html files
+Then create your own index.html and 50x.html files

 ```
 mkdir ~/somewhere/nginx_example